akabisan/bettergrayscale/README.md

         title="BetterGrayscale" alt="BetterGrayscale logo" width="120" />
     <h1>BetterGrayscale</h1>
     <p>
-        A Firefox add-on that allows you to toggle perceptually accurate grayscale mode.
+        A Firefox add-on that allows you to check and analyze value structure of images and videos
         <br>
-        Check and analyze value structure of images and videos.
-Made for artist.
+        by emulating Photoshop's working gray - dot gain 20% proof color.
     </p>
 </div>